AvailableTables/AT-Headers/README.md

 # AT-Headers

-This micro-service displays the header images for each restaurant in the AvailableTable application.
+This project aims to scale the backend of an existing component within an OpenTable clone built by another developer.
+The component displays header images for each restuarant in the application.

 ## Getting Started